 Chile’s retail trade surged 62.2 percent year-on-year in July of 2021, following a downwardly revised 64.9 percent surge in the previous month, reflecting a low base year due to the pandemic and the lifting of public health restrictions.
 Upward pressure remained solid in sales of both durable goods (84.1 percent vs 123.2 percent in June) and non-durable goods (56.2 percent vs 50.1 percent).
 On a monthly basis, retail trade rose 6.2 percent, rebounding from an upwardly revised 4.7 percent drop in June. source: National Institute of Statistics, Chile

 Retail Sales YoY in Chile averaged 6.61 percent from 2006 until 2021, reaching an all time high of 72.10 percent in May of 2021 and a record low of -32.10 percent in April of 2020.
 This page provides - Chile Retail Sales YoY - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Chile Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Retail Sales YoY in Chile is expected to be 4.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Chile to stand at 2.50 in 12 months time.
-In the long-term, the Chile Retail Sales YoY is projected to trend around 3.70 percent in 2020, according to our econometric models.
+Retail Sales YoY in Chile is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Chile Retail Sales YoY is projected to trend around 2.50 percent in 2022 and 3.90 percent in 2023, according to our econometric models.